liliakai/whispersystems.org/_posts/2013-01-31-low-latency-switching.md

 instance of a RedPhone switch.
 But that's difficult to setup, and doesn't work well for TCP-based connections, which is how our signaling protocol operates.

-Instead we ended up using a DNS provider that allows us respond to DNS requests differently based on which region the DNS lookup went to.
+Instead we ended up using a DNS provider that allows us to respond to DNS requests differently based on which region the DNS lookup went to.
 Providers like these basically have a set of globally distributed DNS servers on their own anycast IP address, each of which can be configured to return a different response to a DNS lookup.